-- 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables students to meet the state's student academic achievement standards as follows: - Provide engaging and rigorous learning experiences through educational best practices and research-based strategies. - Set high academic and behavior expectations. - Promote collaboration between staff, administration, parents, and community stakeholders. - Provide clear explanations of academic and classroom expectations to both students and parents. - Use differentiation of instruction and research-based interventions through utilization of progress monitoring and data collection. - Encourage lifelong learning through parent involvement activities. - Emphasize respect and uniqueness of students and families. - Enable students to become responsible citizens by providing opportunities for success. - 2.
-Hold parent-teacher conferences (at least annually in elementary schools) during which this compact will be discussed as it relates to the individual child's achievement. - Parent conferences will be held yearly in November. - 3.
-Provide parents with frequent reports on their children's progress.
-Specifically, the school will provide reports as follows: - Title I teachers will prepare and send reports 3 times a year (beginning, middle, end). - District Benchmark Assessment and Progress Reports will be given to parents before Parent/Teacher Conferences. - Classroom teachers will send quarterly progress reports and report cards. - Parents of students moving into Tier III of the MTSS model will be invited to a MTSS Action Plan Meeting. - Provide PowerSchool information to check student grades, attendance, and/or teacher comments. - 4.
-Provide parents reasonable access to staff.
-Specifically, staff will be available for consultation with parents as follows: - Back to School Night in September
+- 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables students to meet the state's student academic achievement standards as follows: - Provide engaging and motivating learning experiences through educational best practices and research-based strategies. - Set high academic and classroom expectations. - Promote collaboration between staff, administration, parents, and community stakeholders. - Provide clear explanations of academic and classroom expectations to both students and parents. - Use differentiation of instruction and research-based interventions through the use of progress monitoring and data collection. - Encourage lifelong learning through parent involvement activities. - Emphasize respect and uniqueness of students and families. - Enable students to become responsible citizens by providing opportunities for success.

+2. Hold parent-teacher conferences (at least annually in elementary schools) during which this compact will be discussed as it relates to the individual child's achievement.

+• Parent conferences will be held yearly in November.

+3. Provide parents with frequent reports on their children's progress.

+Specifically, the school will provide reports as follows:

+- Title I teachers will prepare and send reports 3/x a year (beginning, middle, end). - PSSA score reports will be mailed home to parents. - STAR360 Assessment (Computer-based program that measures academic progress) and Progress Reports will be given to parents before Parent/Teacher Conferences. - Classroom teachers will send quarterly interim progress reports and quarterly report cards. - Parents of students moving into Tier III of the MTSS model will be invited to a MTSS Action Plan Meeting. - Provide PowerSchool information to check student grades, attendance, and/or teacher comments.

+- 4. Provide parents reasonable access to staff.
+Specifically, staff will be available for consultation with parents as follows:

+- Back to School Night in September

 - Parent/Teacher Conferences in November

 - MTSS Meetings throughout the year as needed

 - Learning Support and Speech IEP meetings throughout the year as needed

 - Individual parent conferences as needed

 - Title I Night

-- Title I/ PAC parent meetings/workshops
+- Title I/PAC parent meetings/workshops

 - Email

-5. Provide parents opportunities to volunteer and participate in their child's class, and to observe classroom activities (clearances needed)
+- 5. Provide parents opportunities to volunteer and participate in their child's class and to observe classroom activities (clearances needed, information can be obtained at goldenrams.com under RESOURCES)

-- Parents are invited to read in classrooms. - Parents are invited to Title I Night to participate in activities with their children. - Parents may volunteer to be Room Parents. - Parents may volunteer to chaperone field trips.
+- Parents are invited to read in classrooms.

+- Parents are invited to Title I Night to participate in activities with their children.

+- Parents may volunteer to be Room Parents.

+- Parents may volunteer to chaperone field trips.

+- Parents may volunteer to be lunch buddies.

-PARENT RESPONSIBILITIES:
+PARENT RESPONSIBILITIES